BehnoodRasti/FUnmix/README.md

 Datasets consist in a dedicated `.mat` file containing the following keys:

 * `Y`: original hyperspectral image (dimension `p` x `n`)
-* `E`: ground truth endmembers (dimension `p` x `r`)
+* `D`: endmembers library (dimension `p` x `m`)
 * `A`: ground truth abundances (dimension `r` x `n`)
 * `h`: HSI number of rows
 * `w`: HSI number of columns
 * `r`: number of endmembers
 * `p`: number of channels
 * `n`: number of pixels (`n` == `h`*`w`)

-For sparse unmixing, a dictionary `D` containing `m` atoms is required.

-* `D`: endmembers library (dimension `p` x `m`)
 * `m`: number of atoms

 ## Parameter Tuning

 ### Fine Tuning

 You may need to fine-tune the models' parameters for your application.
 Every method has a dedicated .yaml file located at config/model, which indicates the relevant parameters you can use for fine-tuning.
-For instance, for SUnCNN, the parameters are indicated in config/model/SUnCNN.yaml, and we can change the number of iterations and the input of the CNN with the following line.
+For instance, for FaSUn, the parameters are indicated in config/model/FaSUn.yaml, and we can change the number of iterations for the outer loop (T) with the following line.

-python unmixing.py mode=semi data=DC1 model=SUnCNN projection=True model.niters=8000 model.noisy_input=False noise.SNR=30
+python main.py data=DC1 model=FaSUn model.T=12000